 Over the years I have discovered that the more 'Bible-believing' a non-liturgical church is, the less Scripture is likely to be read.
-Amazing as it may appear to my Anglican friends, I have known churches where the one Scripture reading is limited to three or four Scripture verses.
-Indeed, this was regularly the case of morning 'chapel' at an international Baptist Seminary where I spent a year.
-I got so frustrated that when I was asked to take the morning chapel service, instead of reading three or four verses and then preaching a sermon, I dispensed with the sermon and read the whole of Paul's Letter to the Colossians.
-That caused a sensation - but as I pointed out, originally Paul's shorter letters would most certainly have been read to a church in one sitting.
-The fact is that we need to read the Scriptures when we gather together in worship.
+Amazing as it may appear to my Anglican friends, I have known Baptist churches where the one Scripture reading is often limited to three or four Scripture verses.
+This, for instance, was regularly the case of morning 'chapel' at an international Baptist Seminary where I spent a year.
+I became so frustrated that when I was asked to take the morning chapel service, instead of reading just three or four verses and then preaching a sermon, I dispensed with the sermon and read the whole of Paul's